gauravmasand/dazel-dating-app-flutter/README.md

 # Dazel Dating App Source Code

-Welcome to the showcase of the Dazel Dating App, an advanced dating platform developed with Flutter, FlutterFlow, Node.js, and MongoDB.
+Welcome to the of the Dazel Dating App, an advanced dating platform developed with Flutter, FlutterFlow, Node.js, and MongoDB.

 ## Key Features Demonstrated
 - **Matching Algorithm (Skill: DSA)**